 I haven’t been on many tours—I generally try to avoid things that sound like the word tourist.
 But when I was researching things to do in Burlington, Vermont, this very intriguing walking food tour came up.
 It seemed to be the intersection of many of the things I write about here—bringing together learning, farm-to-table food, and multicultural history—and aligned well with my philosophy of responsible travel.

 So I was hopeful that even though this was a tour, it wouldn’t be touristy.
-I wasn’t disappointed.1 fascinating food tour in VT brings together #farmtotable & multicultural history.
-Click To Tweet
+I wasn’t disappointed.This fascinating food tour in Vermont brings together #farmtotable & multicultural history.

 We started the Burlington Edible History Tour walking up the hill away from the waterfront, symbolic of the way various immigrant groups had moved in Burlington throughout history—away from the waterfront as they gained more wealth and stature.
 In an ironic twist of history, what is now the gorgeous Lake Champlain waterfront was once the part of town where the poorest groups lived.